 Our Stories from Malta

 We have visited Malta three times in recent years.
-In addition, I have visited the islands twice prior to meeting Susann.
+In addition, I visited the islands twice prior to meeting Susann.
 So these are the stories that we have written so far about our visits.

 Malta in March 2019